venumadhav17/NetflixGPt/README.md

 - Created Redux Store with userSlice (dispatch,useSelector, subscribe to an action)
 - Implemented Sign Out
 - Update Profile
+- BugFix: Sign Up user displayName and Profile picture update.
+- BugFix: If the user is not logged in Redirect /browse to Login page and vice-versa.
+- BugFix: Unsubscribed to the onAuthStateChanged callback.
+- Add hardcoded values to the constants file.
+- Regsiter TMDB API & Create an app & get access token.
+- Get Data from TMDB now playing movies list API(useEffect for calling api once).
+- Keep Options in constants file.
+- Custom Hook for Now Playing Movies.
+- Create movieSlice.
+- Update Store with movies Data.
+- Planning for Main Container & Secondary Container.
+- Fetch Data for Trailer Video.
+- Update Store with Trailer Video Data.
+- Embeeded the Youtube Video and make it autoplay and mute.
+- Tailwind Classes to make Main Container look awesome.

 # Features